MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/progress.md

  subgraph s[" "]
         n1["Problem Statement"]
         n2["Research questions"]
-        n3["**How can the use of renewable energy help in combating the effects of climate change?**"] n31["**What are the economic and environmental benefits of transitioning to solar energy?**"] n32["**How can small-scale investors in renewable energy be protected from low-quality equipment in unregulated markets through transparent verification systems or community-based procurement models?**"] n33[" "]
+        n3["**How can the use of renewable energy help in combating the effects of climate change?**"]
+        n31["**What are the economic and environmental benefits of transitioning to solar energy?**"]
+        n32["**How can small-scale solar energy users in unregulated markets Verify product quality through digital tools or cooperative purchasing models?**"] n33[" "]
         n4(["Actionable Research Question"])
         n5[" "]